April 13, 2023

 It helps fathers care for their newborns, especially when they take unpaid paternity leave.

-You can receive this employee benefit if you’re employed or self-employed AND meet the minimum number of Pay Related Social Insurance (PRSI) contributions.
+This Irish employee benefit is available to both employed and self-employed individuals who meet specific Pay Related Social Insurance (PRSI) contribution requirements.
 (More on this soon.)

 Generally, you must apply for Paternity Benefit by four weeks before your paternity leave begins.